Type 1 diabetes – how to control your blood sugar with fewer carbs

 The short answer is that optimal daily carb intake varies among people with type 1 diabetes.
 As shown in the studies above, restricting carbs to fewer than 100 grams daily is often sufficient to improve blood sugar control and reduce the risk of severe hypoglycemia.

-However, a very-low-carb approach (less than 30 grams per day) will require the least amount of insulin, possibly resulting in even more predictable blood sugar control and thus a greater likelihood of remaining within the healthy range throughout the day and night.
+However, a very-low-carb approach (less than 30 grams per day) will require the least amount of insulin, possibly resulting in even more predictable blood sugar control and a greater likelihood of remaining within the healthy range throughout the day and night.

 How people with type 1 diabetes can safely achieve great blood sugar control with low carb